Authentic Lessons for 21st Century Learning

 Evaluate

-Note to participants that mastery does not come before applying a tool with students.
+Remind participants that mastery does not come before applying a tool with students.
 If we waited to let students use materials until we had mastered every tool that we use in our Makerspaces, students would never get to use them.
-Additionally, with low-cost materials, we never know what students may create so it is best to provide opportunities and see where they take them.
+Additionally, with low-cost materials, we never know what students may create, so it is best to provide opportunities and see where they take them.
 When we don’t fully have a tool or material mastered, we have the chance to authentically model how to find the information we need to make things work and authentically model a growth mindset.
 Do not be afraid to be open.
 Kids need to see us model struggle so that they can begin to be comfortable with struggle themselves.

 1. Willing to Try